Xiiqiing/Dokumentassistent/README.md

 ### Production considerations

-- **Traceability.** Every generated answer carries chunk-level source references with document ID, page number and span, so it can be audited and reviewed afterwards.
-- **Governance.** The RAGAS evaluation pipeline in `src/evaluation/` lets you measure faithfulness and context precision before promoting changes to production.
+Every answer points back to the chunks it was built on, with document ID, page number and the chunk text itself, so answers can be checked after the fact.
+The RAGAS evaluation in `src/evaluation/` measures faithfulness and context precision, which lets you catch regressions before a change goes live.

-- **Configurability.** No hardcoded paths, model names or API keys.
-Everything is controlled via environment variables through `src/config.py`.
-- **Provider neutrality.** Business code never imports a provider SDK directly.
-LLM and embedding backends swap via the `create_llm()` and `create_embeddings()` factory functions, which avoids vendor lock-in.
-- **Local-first.** The default configuration runs entirely without external API calls and fits environments with strict data residency requirements.
-- **Containerized.** Docker Compose for local runs and Hugging Face Spaces for the public demo.
+Configuration lives in environment variables via `src/config.py`; there are no hardcoded paths, model names or API keys.
+The application code never imports a provider SDK directly — LLM and embedding backends are loaded through `create_llm()` and `create_embeddings()`, so you can switch between Ollama, OpenAI and others without touching the rest of the code.
+The default setup runs locally without any external API calls.

 ### Tech stack